 Luc Mehl et al. chose the Jannu for their 30-day, 370-mile UNSUPPORTED traverse of Mt.
 Logan (Canada's tallest peak, 19,551 ft.).
 That trip involved packrafting, skiing, and mountaineering while carrying 130 lb. packs.
 Its reliability provides the confidence that enables trips likes these to happen.

-We give this contender three points in this category, the maximum possible, because the ability to remove the inner tent greatly increases versatility.
+We give this contender the maximum possible score in this category, as you can remove the inner tent, which greatly increases versatility.
 Some of our testers like to remove the inner tent (saving 30.5 oz) for fast and light trips in all seasons.
 Due to its walls and vestibules that extend all the way to the ground, the tent is remarkably resistant to bugs.

 This tent's default setup (inner tent + outer tent + poles) weighs 98.5 oz. or 6 lb 5 oz.
 This is extremely light considering the tent's strength.
-However, most folks will find a packed weight closer to between 6 lbs 12 oz to 7 lbs.
+However, most folks will find a packed weight closer to between 6 lbs 12 oz to 7 lbs 1 ounce, though it comes with far more than you need.
+We found we most commonly went with a packed weight of 6 lbs 14 ounces.
 Here's a detailed breakdown of all components: